Deniz Mehmet: Journeyman back-up goalkeeper

+Dunfermline Athletic

 On 23 June 2021, Mehmet signed for Scottish Championship side Dunfermline Athletic on a two-year deal, arriving as Peter Grant second signing of the summer.
 Veteran goalkeeper Owain Fôn Williams left East End Park in February, though Jakub Stolarczyk was selected as his replacement as Mehmet was out with a finger injury.
 Manager John Hughes praised Mehmet for his performances filling in whilst Stolarczyk was away on international duty.
 He featured eight times in the 2021–22 relegation campaign.

+Following Dunfermline's relegation, Mehmet became first-choice goalkeeper for the 2022–23 season, appearing 44 times and breaking the club record for clean sheets.
+Mehmet was selected in League One's PFA Scotland Team of the Year as Dunfermline secured promotion as champions.
+When asked for his thoughts on fans chanting his name, he commented on the contrasting fortunes with the previous campaign, saying "I think, if you had told them a year down the line they'd be doing that, they'd have told you you're mad.
+I would have anyway!"
+On 3 May 2024, Mehmet was injured during a 3–3 draw at Ayr United and suffered from dizziness.
+Manager James McPake described it as a "pretty scary" incident but confirmed that Mehmet was recovering after being given the all clear at the hospital.
+He was a backup to Tobi Oluwayemi in the 2024–25 campaign.

 International career

 Mehmet has been capped by Turkey at under-16, under-17, under-18, and under-19 level.
 He was selected by Abdullah Ercan as a squad member for the 2009 UEFA European Under-17 Championship in Germany and the 2009 FIFA U-17 World Cup in Nigeria.